Create Insertion Policy

 - Display for: the amount of time the overlay is visible before hiding it automatically.
 Choose on a scale from 5 to 30 seconds.
 The default setting is 15 seconds.

-that have to pass before any linear ad can be shown to a viewer again.
+number of minutes that have to pass before any linear ad can be shown to

 - Skip button: select whether to show the skip ad button always,